Skip to main content

 • Publications

-I am a postdoctoral research assistant in the climate dynamics and predictability groups.
+I was a postdoctoral research assistant in the climate dynamics and predictability groups.
 My primary interests are in atmospheric dynamics, prediction on seasonal to decadal timescales and climate change.

-My current work concerns the effects of decadal variability of the sub-polar North Atlantic ocean on the mid-latitude atmosphere.
-This is part of the NERC-funded WISHBONE project in collaboration with the University of Reading, National Oceanography Centre and National Center for atmospheric research in the US.
+My work at Oxford concerned the effects of decadal variability of the sub-polar North Atlantic ocean on the mid-latitude atmosphere.
+This was part of the NERC-funded WISHBONE project in collaboration with the University of Reading, National Oceanography Centre and National Center for atmospheric research in the US.
 In relation to this project I also am a visitor at University of Reading.

 Previously, I studied the role that global warming trends have on skill in seasonal prediction models for Europe, funded through the EUCP project (European Climate Prediction System) with Antje Weisheimer and Dan Befort.
 I found that warming trends play a strong role in summer temperature variability, hence providing a large amount of predictability.
 However, even with this skill coming from the external forcing, northern European temperature skill is low, suggesting systematic errors in the forecasts for this region.
 I have also worked on a project examining the variability of the East Asian jet stream and its relationship to forcing by sea surface temperatures on a decadal timescale.
 This was a collaboration between the Universities of Oxford and Reading, funded through the Met Office's CSSP China project